ThomasKluiters/dronetect/README.md

 1) Storing these labels in a database,
 1) Analyzing the audio in each clip to automatically label it as drone, and
 1) Evaluating its own performance against the labels in the database to calculate precision and recall.

+It consists of several components:

+* A Java YouTube video downloader/ splitter
+* A SQLite database of category labels
+* A Python script for playing back clips and labeling them
+* Several Python scripts to classify clips and evaluate classifier performance

+The sections below describe each component in detail.

+## Video Downloader

+[TO DO]

+## Database

+[TO DO]

+## Labeling Script

+[TO DO]

+## Classifier

+[TO DO]